Umuzi-org/ACN-syllabus/content/projects/tdd/simple-calculator-part1/_index.md

 // should return -2
 ```

+When you run your tests, they should fail.

+Now write enough code to make your tests pass.

 ## 2. Modify the add function so that it can add multiple integers.

-The `add` function should now behave like this:
+Write some more tests that expect the `add` function to behave like this:

 ```
 add(1,2,3,4,5)